spacechase0/SoftwareEngineeringProject/coursework_docs/impl_testing.md

 - The ability to stand on platforms without phasing through them
 - The ability to shoot projectiles, but only when in normal form
 - The ability to be injured by enemies
+- Sound effects have been added for certain functions such as jumping and shooting projectiles.
 Basic enemy has been determined and tested, namely:
 - A walk cycle independent of the player
 - The ability to collide with the player
-- The ability to disappear when destroyed
+- The ability to disappear when defeated
+Boss characteristics have been determined and tested, namely:
+- The ability to attack the player in one of two different manners
+- Implementation of a health bar that decreases with every projectile that hits it
-A Pause menu has been determined and tested:
+- Implementation of a particular cutscene upon boss defeat A Pause menu has been determined and tested:
 - Ability to exit game
 - Ability to pause game and resume